Nick Mamatas: Personal life

-Mamatas is a student of Chen-style t'ai chi ch'uan.
+Mamatas is a student of Chen-style tai chi.
 In 2012, he won a push hands competition at the 3rd Annual "Golden Gate" Chinese Martial Arts Championship in San Francisco, California.
 In 2015, he won the silver medal in push hands at the twenty-third Berkeley Chinese Martial Arts Tournament.
 In 2019, he came in second in the 19th annual Mokomoko Invitational's gi-sumo competition, in the 180+ pound division.